bmorg080/DataAnalysisExcelPractice/README.md

 # DataAnalysisExcelPractice
 Practicing using Microsoft Excel by cleaning and grouping data

-Original Data included as EXT0070122021 (Original) and Sheet3 (Original) sheets
+Original Data included as "EXT0070122021 (Original)" and "Sheet3 (Original)" sheets